Learn about the nursing care management for patients with bacterial meningitis.

 Assessment and Diagnostic Findings

-If the clinical presentation suggests meningitis, diagnostic testing is conducted to identify causative organism.
+If the clinical presentation suggests meningitis, diagnostic testing is conducted to identify the causative organism.

 - Computed tomography (CT) scan or magnetic resonance imaging (MRI) scan to detect a shift in brain contents (which may lead to herniation) prior to a lumbar puncture.